Di-Falco/capstone/Project.md

 * Write first draft of project proposal
 * Look into API fetch with React
 * Install Tailwind, then second guess my decision and look into alternatives
 * Test out tailwind components and fonts. trying to settle on a general style before completing any components to save myself the headache later
+* Since upcoming lessons cover some topics I need to use to meet my MVP, day one is mostly about setting the groundwork for my styles / layout.
+I might opt to use SASS instead of Tailwind so I can have greater control over the appearance of the site.